 ‘The Song is Ended, But the Melody Lingers On’ ~ Irving Berlin

-What can POSSIBLY be told about a life of ONLY 5 weeks?
+‘What can POSSIBLY be told about a life of ONLY 5 weeks?

-Shortly after midday on a balmy August day – the body of a woman and that of her youngest child were recovered from the River Ouse in York.
+‘Shortly after midday on a balmy August day – my body and that of my youngest child were recovered from the River Ouse in York.

-One early July morning a young father along with his brother-in-law and nephew went for a spot of fishing on the outskirts of York.
+‘One early July morning, I along with my brother-in-law Alfred and his young son went for a spot of fishing on the outskirts of York.